Navigation: Learn About All Features > Application Output >

 Managing Publication Data and Search Index Data 📚

-If you have a large amount of source files, the search index data can easily reach the free memory limit available for 32-bit programs (2 GB).
-To sort this problem, enable Keep the search index data outside the EXE file.
+If you have a large amount of source files, the search index data might exceed the free memory limit available for 32-bit programs (2 GB).
+To address this problem, enable Keep the search index data outside the EXE file.
 HTML Executable will store the search index in two companion files with the same name as your publication EXE, but different extensions (.searchi.dat and .searchx.dat).

 Managing Chromium Embedded Framework Runtime Files 💻

-HTML Executable will not compile the mandatory Chromium Embedded Framework runtime files into your application EXE file (saving 70 Mb in size).
-However, the latter will not work on a computer if these files are not found.
+If you enable "Do not compile CEF files into the EXE", HTML Executable will not compile the mandatory Chromium Embedded Framework runtime files into your application EXE file (saving approximately 70 MB in size).
+However, the application will not work on a computer if these files are not found.
 The following error message will be shown: `missing CEF3 files!`

 You can use this option only if you are sure to install these files yourself.
-For instance, these files can be set up automatically if you use the `hecefruntimeXXXX.exe` installer available in the `Redist` subfolder of HTML Executable.
-Or, you can also find them in the `CEFRuntime` subfolder of HTML Executable.
-The files must be made available in the shared cache folder.
+For instance, these files can be set up automatically if you use the hecefruntimeXXXX.exe installer (where XXXX is the version) available in the Redist subfolder of the HTML Executable installation.
+Alternatively, you can find them in the CEFRuntime subfolder of the HTML Executable installation.
+The files must be made available in the shared cache folder on the end user's computer.

 Do Not Cache CEF Files Locally

-If you do not want your application to store Chromium Embedded Framework runtime files (for instance, to save disk space) on the end user's computer, you can enable "Do not cache CEF files locally".
-However, the application will take longer for loading each time it is run.
+If you do not want your application to store Chromium Embedded Framework runtime files (for instance, to save disk space on the end user's computer), you can enable "Do not cache CEF files locally".
+However, the application will take longer to load each time it is run.

 The cache folder is the same for all applications made with HTML Executable.
-By default, the following cache folder path is used: `C:\ProgramData\GDG Software\HTML Executable App Cache\CEFXXXX` where XXXX represents the version number of the Chromium Embedded Framework used in HTML Executable.
+By default, the following cache folder path is used: C:\ProgramData\GDG Software\HTML Executable App Cache\CEFXXXX, where XXXX represents the version number of the Chromium Embedded Framework used by HTML Executable.

-Another name will be used if you configured a custom name for the storage folder.
+A different cache folder name will be used if you configured a custom name for the application's storage folder.